po-trottier/concordia-instaclone/README.md

 ### Objectives:

-- Immitate the main features Instagram offers to users
+- Imitate the main features Instagram offers to users
 - Core features:
     - Being able to see a landing page when i'm not logged in
     - Being able to log in
     - Being able to log in using Google and Facebook
     - Having access to the app in French and in English
-    - Having a customisable personal profile
+    - Having a customizable personal profile
     - Being able to post a photo
     - Being able to add a description with Hashtags to the post
     - Being able to comment on the post